 The program combines a rigorous in-classroom education with various clinical experiences, familiarizing students with diverse health care settings.
 Students may enroll twice yearly in the fall and in the spring and must take a pre-admission exam.
 The dual programs are all highly competitive, and admissions is contingent on student performance in pre-clinical coursework.
 Student at QCC will also receive one-on-one faculty advising, as well as networking opportunities throughout their course of study and aid when seeking job placement.

 The nursing school at CUNY Queensborough Community College is a public institution located in Bayside, New York.
 Its nursing programs are accredited by ACEN.

-Degree types you can earn at CUNY Queensborough Community College include Registered Nursing, and the school provides it offerings to students via campus formats.
-The level of nursing programs offered to nursing students include Associate level degrees.
+Degree types you can earn at CUNY Queensborough Community College include Registered Nursing, and the school provides its offerings to students via campus formats.
+The level of nursing programs offered to nursing students include Associate Degree level degrees.

-Out of 105 nursing schools in New York, the nursing program at CUNY Queensborough Community College ranks #11 in the state, and out of more than 1,700 nursing programs nationally, it ranks #181.
-It's 3-year average NCLEX passing rate is 94.00%, giving the CUNY Queensborough Community College an overall grade of A.
+Out of 105 nursing schools in New York, the nursing program at CUNY Queensborough Community College ranks #1000053 in the state, and out of more than 1,700 nursing programs nationally, it ranks #1001087.
+It's 3-year average NCLEX-RN passing rate is 0.00%, giving the CUNY Queensborough Community College an overall grade of .